NicolasReibnitz/nps-plus/README.md

 nps-plus is a fork of kentcdodds/nps with the added feature of supporting function as script.
 One of the limitations I found with nps is that the script that is executed can only be a string.

-With function as script, a script can now be a function that is called and can return a string that will be exeuted, or even perform work and return true/false or numerical status to indicate success or failure.
+With function as script, a script can now be a function that is called and can return a string that will be exeuted, or even perform work and return true/false or numerical status to indicate success or failure, or even a promise to return one of those later.

 ```javascript
 module.exports = {